prosper74/githubProfile/README.md

 ## Usage

-Simply enter the github username and click add
+Simply enter the github username and click Submit
-To view more github user's details, click on the card

 ## Built With